royashcenazi/smart-on-fhir-demo/README.md

 ### 2. Frontend (React + fhirclient)

 ```
-cd backend-smart
+cd frontend
 npm install
 npm run dev
 ```

-- The frontend will start on `http://localhost:3000` by default.
+- The frontend will start on `http://localhost:5173` by default.

 ## Testing with the SMART Sandbox